dragen1860/TensorFlow-2.x-Tutorials/lesson15-CIFAR-VGG/README.md

 # CIFAR10-VGG16

-Fitting a pretrained VGG-16 network to CIFAR-10 for image classification!
+Fitting a VGG-16 network on CIFAR-10 for image classification!
 We use gradient clipping for faster convergence.

 A complete implementation is of VGG-16 available in network.py